Learn more about our community-based researchers here.

 Prior to starting his studies at York University, he spent 5 years working with Tennis Canada, Ontario Tennis Association and Jane/Finch Community Tennis Association delivering and evaluating grassroots sport for development programs.

-Natan came to Canada as refugee from Sarajevo, former Yugoslavia, which shapes his anti-oppression perspectives.
-His research interests explore the intersections of sport for development, social justice, and governance.
+Natan came to Canada as refugee from Sarajevo, former Yugoslavia, which influence his international solidarity.
+He utilizes anti-oppression principles to guide his research and practice.
+His research interests explore the intersections of sport for development, livelihoods and organizational learning and social change.

 Tayler Sinclair is a second year MA student in the Development Studies program at York University.
 Having interned in the humanitarian and development space, this has informed her perspective on issues including gender equality, refugee resettlement, trauma- and violence-informed approaches and sport for development.
 Through her own research on Caribbean immigrant women, she is exploring the intersections of health, well-being, social support and time poverty.

 Past Research Assistants